 PJ has received accolades from fans and the media alike.
 The publication Creative Loafing named her Charlotte's "Best Acoustic Folk Act".

-Her latest album, "Home To Me", was nominated for Folk Album of the Year by members of the International Music and Entertainment Association.
+Her 2014 album, "Home To Me", was nominated for Folk Album of the Year by members of the International Music and Entertainment Association.
 The songs are brought to life with the artist's mesmerizing alto vocals and intricate finger picking on acoustic guitar.
 Fans have praised the 14-song project as comforting, drifting, thought provoking, life changing, and authentic -- a gentle way to find peace in a troubled world.

 The singer-songwriter has recorded five other albums as a solo artist and/or member of the New Age duo Ananda, with songs airing on radio stations and websites around the world.
 PJ's other solo albums are "Long Road - Live" (2003) and "Come Hell or High Water" (2001).